 Several different types of financial aid can make up a financial aid package.
 Some aid is need-based; some aid is based on achievement.
 Your Financial Aid Offer letter can be made up of aid that does not need to be paid and/or some that does need to repaid.
-Earning money through work-study may be part of paying for school, in addition to gaining valuable work experience.
+Earning money through work study may be part of paying for school, in addition to gaining valuable work experience.
 We will help you navigate the types of financial aid.
 Our team at Student Financial Services is ready to help.

 Grants are gift aid which you do not need to repay.
 Seattle University is pleased to award the following grants: